 It is a central hub that connects smart home devices so that users can access the devices through their smartphones.

-smart home network includes lighting, air conditioning, and smart kitchen appliances.
+A smart home network includes lighting, air conditioning, and smart kitchen appliances.
 Furthermore, CCTV cameras and motion sensors will enhance security.
 Finally, improvements in AI can improve these smart homes even better.

 However, the only limitation of the possibilities in the Fourth Industrial Revolution is imagination.